How to use the documentation system

 Please note, if you are requiring product support, please contact the Support Team direct.
 For details about how to raise Support tickets, see our knowledge base.

-A help site is not available and a Not Found message displays
+A documentation site is not available and a Not Found message displays

-This can happen when we are publishing a help site.
-Depending on the size of the help site, publishing can take up to 10 minutes during which time all help pages for that help system will not be available and such a message will display in your browser.
+This can happen when we are publishing a documentation site.
+Depending on the size of the documentation site, publishing can take up to 10 minutes during which time all pages for that documentation system will not be available and such a message will display in your browser.

-If you cannot access one of our help sites, please go to our home page and select another version of the help for the product.
+If you cannot access one of our documentation sites, please go to our home page and select another version of the documentation for the product.
 Although there will be differences between versions, much of the information you seek will be available.

 If the issue persists, please contact us at [email protected].